edenlabllc/rmk/docs/index.md

 ### Efficiency in numbers

-Initially, it has been developed by [Edenlab LLC](https://edenlab.io/) as the main CLI for provisioning and managing [Kodjin FHIR Server](https://kodjin.com) on Kubernetes clusters in different environments.
+Initially, it has been developed by [Edenlab LLC](https://edenlab.io/) as the main CLI for provisioning and management of [Kodjin FHIR Server](https://kodjin.com) on Kubernetes clusters in different environments.

-**Since 2021**, RMK has been an **integral part** of the company’s Kubernetes infrastructure, used regularly for automated provisioning and destroy of temporary Kubernetes clusters for development and testing purposes, both manually and automatically within CI/CD pipelines.
+**Since 2021**, RMK has been an **integral part** of the company’s Kubernetes infrastructure, used regularly for automated provisioning and destroying temporary Kubernetes clusters for development and testing purposes, both manually and automatically within CI/CD pipelines.

 **:rocket: Proven at scale**: